 General v.
 Limited Powers of Attorney

-The power of attorney may be limited either by the scope of powers that the agent gets, or by time.
-Powers should be as specifically defined as possible, both to protect the principal and to make it more likely that the people and businesses will honor the power of attorney.
+Note: Powers should be as specifically defined as possible.
+This helps to protect the principal and make it more likely that the people and businesses will honor the power of attorney.

 Who May Create a Power of Attorney

 To create a power of attorney, an individual must: